Key Takeaway

 How Tylenol and GLP-1 Medications Interact

 The only indirect effect worth noting is a change in absorption speed.
 GLP-1 drugs slow gastric emptying, and acetaminophen has actually been used as a clinical research tool to measure this effect.
-Studies show that peak plasma levels of acetaminophen are reached later when gastric emptying is delayed, though the total amount absorbed stays essentially the same.
+Studies show that peak plasma levels of acetaminophen are reached later when gastric emptying is delayed, though the total amount absorbed stays importantly the same.

 If you take the oral tablet form of semaglutide (Rybelsus), keep in mind that it needs to be taken on an empty stomach with no more than 4 ounces of plain water, and you should wait at least 30 minutes before taking anything else orally, including Tylenol.
-Injectable GLP-1 medications do not require any special timing with Tylenol.
+Injectable GLP-1 medications don't require any special timing with Tylenol.

 What to Watch For

-• Total acetaminophen from all sources.
+- Total acetaminophen from all sources.
 Hundreds of over-the-counter and prescription products contain acetaminophen, including cold medicines, sleep aids, and combination pain prescriptions.
 Adding Tylenol on top without checking can lead to accidental overdose.

-• Alcohol use.
+- Alcohol use.
 Both acetaminophen and alcohol are processed by the liver.
 Regular drinking while using Tylenol raises the risk of liver damage substantially.
 Be transparent with your provider about your alcohol habits.

-• Nausea management.
+- Nausea management.
 If GLP-1 side effects already have your stomach feeling unsettled, taking Tylenol with a small amount of bland food and water can help reduce any additional discomfort.

 When to See a Doctor